-The galley has a flush-mount dual-burner stove, microwave, a 6 cubic feet double door refrigerator, and a pantry.
+The galley has a flush-mount dual-burner stove, microwave, a six cubic feet double door refrigerator, and a pantry.
 The sink is a single bowl stainless steel model with a flush mount cover.

-Even though the Coachmen Apex can sleep 4-6, we believe it is an excellent unit and one of the best small camper trailer for a family of 4.
-At approximately 22 feet in length, it is easy to tow, and we really like the outdoor camp kitchen.
+Even though the Coachmen Apex can sleep 4-6, we believe it is an excellent unit and one of the best small camper trailers for a family of 4.
+It is easy to tow at approximately 22 feet in length, and we like the outdoor camp kitchen.